bullhornfixie/CV-1/README.md

 Ambitous and seeking excitement over the slower pace of the South Coast, I persued a career in financial service and started out as a junior broker in the City.
 I quickly attained my diploma in financial planning and investment management and progressed to a private client manager and then launched my own company in 2015 providing technical outsourcing to the wealth management sector.
 This chapter gave me vast commercial experience.

-In 2020, I found myself yearning to rekindle my passion for engineering and through a friend I was introduced to [Makers Academy](https://makers.tech/about-us/) which is a bootcamp to become a software engineer.
-That ticks all the boxes I said to myself and embarked on a 16-week intense course which formed the foundation of my career in tech - agile methodolgy, app design process, problem solving, working with multiple languages/frameworks and how to work within a developer team.
+In 2020, I found myself yearning to rekindle my passion for engineering and through a friend I was introduced to [Makers Academy](https://makers.tech/about-us/).
+This ticks all the boxes I said!
+So I embarked on a 16-week intense course to become a software engineer, which formed the foundation of my career in tech - test driven developement, agile methodolgy, app design process, problem solving, working with multiple languages/frameworks and how to work within a developer team.

 On graduating from Makers in March 2021, I was fortunate to be offered a Junior Software Engineering role with a London based agency.
 I was straight in at the deep end, working on live projects alongside senior developers who mentored me and accelerated my ability in React.